moorepants/me41035/content/pages/instructor-guide.rst

   invoicing with Coordinator.
 - [All] Meet one week before class starts to review all outstanding information and issues.
+- [TA] Make attendance sign in sheets for each day and manage this through the two weeks.
 - [Instructor] Send out welcome emails to both students and lecturers with basic course info.
 - [TA] One week before, test out a full physio experiment with the Cosmed.